|

 Counselors

-In addition to living in cabins and caring for campers, they will also be responsible for the equipment and instruction associated with the activities that they teach or assist.
-Some Counselors are invited to attend pre-camp specialty training in activity areas such as waterfront (lifeguard and either sailing, boat-driving, or canoeing), ropes course, or equestrian provided that they have relevant background and experience in one of those areas.
-A few Counselors serve as "leads" for particular activities such as Lead O’day (39 foot sailboat), Lead Magician or Lead Mountain Biker.
+In addition to living in cabins and caring for campers, they will also be responsible for the equipment and instruction associated with the activities in which they teach or assist.
+Some Counselors are invited to attend pre-camp area training in activity areas such as waterfront (lifeguard and either sailing, boat-driving, or canoeing), ropes course, equestrian, or international cooking/crafts provided that they have relevant background and experience in one of those areas.
+A few Counselors serve as "leads" for particular activities such as Lead Magician or Lead Outdoor Living Skills (aka "OLS").

-Eligibility: Counselors must be at least 18 although most are 19-22 and have finished at least one year of college.
-Counselors must attend Staff Training week and must be available at least 8 of the 9 weeks of campers.
-There are over 100 Camp Counselors on staff each summer making up approximately 2/3 of the summer staff.
+Eligibility: Counselors must be at least 18, although most are 19-22 and have finished at least one year of college.
+Counselors must attend Staff Training week and are typically at camp all or most of 8 camper weeks.
+There are over 100 Counselors on staff each summer making up approximately 2/3 of the overall summer staff.

 Assistant Counselors